What You'll Learn

 Give kids space to try, and fail, and try again

-Whenever you can, try to empower your child to take charge of his own needs.
-Whether that’s setting up his backpack for school the night before, arranging a study-session or asking a teacher for help when he’s struggling with an assignment, giving him the reins (within reason) will communicate your confidence in his abilities and enable him to practice being independent.
+Whenever you can, try to empower your child to take charge of their own needs.
+Whether that’s setting up their backpack for school the night before, arranging a study-session or asking a teacher for help when they’re struggling with an assignment, giving them the reins (within reason) will communicate your confidence in their abilities and enable them to practice being independent.

 That said, some kids need more scaffolding than others.
 Some, especially those who struggle with mental health conditions like depression or anxiety, may benefit from greater parental oversight.
 Assess where your child is realistically and move forward in the way that makes the most sense for your family.